 Peers’ Promotion of Body Appreciation

-Some peer comments also promoted body appreciation and, to a greater extent than parental comments, broader conceptualization of beauty.
+Some peer comments also promoted body appreciation and, to a greater extent than parental comments, a broader conceptualization of beauty.
 Another participant recalled that peer comments were “always positive, and always messages about loving myself first, and not loving or fixing my body because of a romantic partner.”
 (Asian, Participant 282).
 In contrast to the other peer messages that emphasized appearance to be sexually appealing to boys, participants also recalled messaging that supported her in appreciating the inherent value of her body regardless of boys’ appraisal of it.
-Similarly, in addition to combating media pressures, participant described beauty in more general terms.
+Similarly, in addition to combating media pressures, participants described beauty in more general terms.
 One participant recalled her friends talking about how “beauty comes in all shapes and sizes” (Black; Participant 306).
 Participants described the ways their friends helped to promote a more inclusive understanding of beauty (“Expressing yourself is GREAT, and there is no such thing as an ugly body”).
-Therefore, in addition to respect and care, comments which emphasized a diverse understanding of beauty were more common in peer comments than parental comments.
+Therefore, in addition to respect and care, comments that emphasized a diverse understanding of beauty were more common in peer comments than parental comments.

 Stigmatizing vs. Normalizing Sexual Development